marmelab/react-admin/docs/Translation.md

 All core translations are in the `aor` namespace, in order to prevent collisions with your own custom translations.
 The root key used at runtime is determined by the value of the `locale` prop.

-The default messages are available [here](https://github.com/marmelab/admin-on-rest/blob/master/src/i18n/messages.js).
+The default messages are available [here](https://github.com/marmelab/react-admin/blob/master/src/i18n/messages.js).

 ## Translating Resource and Field Names

 By default, Admin-on-rest uses resource names ("post", "comment", etc) and field names ("title", "first_name", etc) everywhere in the interface.
 It simply "humanizes" the technical identifiers to make them look better (e.g. "first_name" becomes "First name").

-However, before humanizing names, admin-on-rest checks the `messages` dictionary for a possible translation, with the following keys:
+However, before humanizing names, react-admin checks the `messages` dictionary for a possible translation, with the following keys:

 - `${locale}.resources.${resourceName}.name` for resource names (used for the menu and page titles)
 - `${locale}.resources.${resourceName}.fields.${fieldName}` for field names (used for datagrid header and form input labels)